zS1L3NT/ts-validate-all-types/README.md

 Type             | Description
 -----------------|------------------------------------------------------
-`(empty)`        | validates if the input is a list `...Validator[]` | validates if the input is a list and checks if all items in the list match at least 1 of the Patterns stated
+`(empty)`        | validates if the input is a list `...Validator[]` | validates if the input is a list and checks if all items in the list match at least 1 of the Rules stated
 <br>

 ```ts